Pride and Prejudice (1995 TV series): Home media and merchandise

 The serial was released on VHS in the UK in the week running up to the original transmission of the final episode.
 The entire first run of 12,000 copies of the double-video set sold out within two hours of release.
 70,000 copies had been sold by the end of the first week of sales, increasing to 200,000 sold units within the first year of the original airing.
 A BBC spokeswoman called the initial sale results "a huge phenomenon", as "it is unheard of for a video to sell even half as well, especially when viewers are able to tape the episodes at home for free".
 The CD soundtrack was also popular, and 20,000 copies of an official making-of book were sold within days.
 The serial was released on DVD four times, initially in 2000, as a digitally remastered "Tenth Anniversary Edition" in September 2005, and in April 2007 as part of a "Classic Drama DVD" magazine collection.
 A high-definition transfer was produced from the original negatives and released as a Blu-ray in October 2008.
 The HD version has not been broadcast on television; the BBC refuses to broadcast anything shot in 16 mm in HD.
 The same restored version was released on DVD in March 2009.
 The Blu-ray was released on 14 April 2009.

 A 2010 Remastered Edition and a 2014 Keepsake Edition have the same footage, time lengths, and format.
 The 2014 Keepsake Edition has improved colors.
 The 2010 Remastered Edition begins with piracy warnings and then movie begins playing.
 The 2014 Keepsake Edition begins with five compulsory previews which can only be bypassed by skipping forward through each individual preview.
 The second disc of the Keepsake set also begins with the same five compulsory previews.
 The 2014 Keepsake Edition has 50" of new bonus materials plus the 1'45" of bonus materials that was presented in the 2010 Remastered Edition.
 These bonus materials include interviews with the producer, screenwriter, director, musical composer, and cast members.
 The cast interviews in both editions do not include interviews with the two main characters, Colin Firth (Mr. Darcy) and Jennifer Ehle (Elizabeth Bennet).

+In 2010/2011 a restored 4K version was released to streaming and download services such as Amazon.
+A 4K physical media version has yet to be released.